Electrical fires are a significant hazard that can lead to devastating consequences, including property damage, injuries, and even death.

 Circuit Breaker Trips: Circuit breakers are designed to trip and interrupt the electrical flow when there is an overload or short electrical circuit.
 If your circuit breakers trip frequently, it may indicate underlying electrical problems that require attention.

 Burning Odours: Unusual burning smells, plastic odours, or a burning sensation near outlets, switches, or electrical panels should not be ignored.
-These odours can indicate overheating or faulty wiring, which can lead to electrical fires.
+These odours can indicate overheating or faulty wiring, leading to electrical fires.

 Warm Outlets or Switches: Outlets or switches that feel warm to the touch may indicate excessive electrical resistance or loose connections.
 These conditions can lead to heat build-up and potential fire hazards.

 Sparks or Electrical Arcs: Sparks or electrical arcs occurring when plugging or unplugging devices or from outlets and switches are clear indicators of a potential fire hazard.
-These electrical discharges can ignite nearby flammable materials if not addressed promptly.
+If not addressed promptly, these electrical discharges can ignite nearby flammable materials.

 Preventive Measures for Electrical Fire Safety